-Peter Kerckhofs is a research officer in the Working Life unit at Eurofound and is responsible for representativeness studies.
-He is currently building a European Social Partner Database and developing representativeness studies into a tool for capacity building.
+Peter Kerckhofs is a research manager in the Working Life unit at Eurofound and is responsible for representativeness studies.
+His work involves developing in-depth knowledge on the specificities and the industrial landscape of sectors.
 He also works on industrial relations projects related to European Works Councils and European Sectoral Social Dialogue.
 Before Joining Eurofound, he worked as a researcher for ETUI and UCL, as a political secretary for EMCEF and was scientific coordinator of the PhD School of the social sciences faculty of KU Leuven.
-He holds a Bachelor’s Degree in Social Work and a Master’s Degree in Political Science from KUL and one in International Relations from UCL, and has a PhD in Industrial Relations from the University of Manchester.
+He holds a Bachelor’s degree in Social Work and a Master’s degree in Political Science from KUL and one in International Relations from UCL, and has a PhD in Industrial Relations from the University of Manchester.

-Franz Eiffe is a research officer in the Working Life unit at Eurofound.
+Franz Eiffe is a research manager in the Working Life unit at Eurofound.
 He is involved in projects on sustainable work, quantitative analyses and upward convergence in the EU, as well as in the preparation of the fourth European Company Survey.
 Before joining Eurofound in 2016, he was Head of Unit ‘Analysis’ at Statistics Austria in Vienna and project leader of ‘How is Austria?
 Measuring wealth and progress beyond GDP’.
 He holds a PhD in Economics from Vienna University of Economics (WU), where he also worked as research associate from 2005 to 2009 and lecturer until 2016.

 Victoria Rahm is an administrative assistant in the Working Life unit.
-She is mainly involved in the area of working conditions and sustainable work, and specifically organises procurement and meetings within related projects.
+She is mainly involved in the administration of the Network of Eurofound Correspondents (NEC).
 She has previously worked for a management consultancy company in Dublin and the Nordic Council of Ministers in Copenhagen.